Smaug123/static-site-pipeline/hugo/content/posts/2026-04-18-claude-knows-you.md

 (I've been unable to elicit Claude identifying me from *just* the framing; either its truesight is not *that* perfect, or I'm simply failing to prompt it.)

 Internet anonymity is dead!

+*Update 2026-06*: Claude Opus 4.8, on the other hand, appears to be once again [unable to do this](https://www.lesswrong.com/posts/T5aWBLDdkqPEzDhjZ/claude-doesn-t-know-who-you-are).